trottadavide/trottadavide.github.io/content/publication/Pubb_4/index.md

 publication_types: ["1"]

 # Publication name and optional abbreviated publication name.
-publication: In *Logical Foundations Of Computer Science (LFCS 2022)*
+publication: In *Journal of Logic and Computation*

 abstract: Gödel's Dialectica interpretation was designed to obtain the consistency of Peano arithmetic via a proof of consistency of Heyting arithmetic and double negation.
 In recent years, proof theoretic transformations (so-called proof interpretations) based on Gödel's Dialectica interpretation have been used systematically to extract new content from proofs and so the interpretation has found relevant applications in several areas of mathematics and computer science.
-Following our previous work on ‘Gödel fibrations’, we present a (hyper)doctrine characterisation of the Dialectica which corresponds exactly to the logical description of the interpretation.
+Following our previous work on 'Gödel fibrations', we present a (hyper)doctrine characterisation of the Dialectica which corresponds exactly to the logical description of the interpretation.
-To show that, we derive the soundness of the interpretation of the im- plication connective, as expounded on by Spector and Troelstra, in the categorical model.
+To show that, we derive the soundness of the interpretation of the implication connective, as expounded on by Spector and Troelstra, in the categorical model.
 This requires extra logical principles, going beyond intuitionistic logic, namely Markov Principle (MP) and the Independence of Premise (IP) principle, as well as some choice.
 We show how these principles are satisfied in the categorical setting, establishing a tight (internal language) correspondence between the logical system and the categorical